gangqinxiansheng/formwork/README.md

 #### English | [简体中文](/README_CN.md)

+## Install

+- Run ```pip install -r requirements.txt``` to install required module.

 ## How to use?

-- Change project/templates/ folder to add or modify html file.
+- Change project/templates/ folder to add or modify html file.(optional)
-- Change project/routes/ folder to modify route.py file.
+- Change project/routes/ folder to modify route.py file.(optional)
-- Run ```pip install -r requirements.txt``` to install required module.
 - Follow script.sh to serve the web. run  ```chmod +x script.sh && ./script.sh``` on linux environment.if you run formwork on windows, download git and run ```./script.sh``` on git bash.

 ## Join us